thefont/docs/develop/developer-tools/developer-settings.md

 * Click on the screenshot button

 _Note: Screenshots will only work for sideloaded channels and static content (i.e. screenshots of video will not work).
 FHD (1920x1080) screenshots also require a 4K capable Roku set to 1080p or 4K UHD display type._

+### BrightScript Profiler

+The BrightScript Profiler gathers important metrics such as CPU usage, "wall-clock" time (the real world time for something to execute), and the number of times functions are called during the execution of your channel.

+See [BrightScript Profiler](/develop/developer-tools/bs-profiler.md) for more info.

 ## Application Packager